nayana487/web-servers-and-apis/readme.md

 ##### Array

-**Check:** what is an array?
-> As we know, an array is an ordered collection of values.
+An array is an ordered collection of values.
 An array starts and ends with `[` and `]`.
 Between them, a number of values can reside.
 If there are more than one values reside, they are separated by `,`.

 The syntax is as follows: